 If the program narrative fails to comply with these length-related restrictions, NIJ may consider such noncompliance in peer review and in final award decisions.

 The following sections should be included as part of the program narrative.
+10 a.
+Title Page (not counted against the 30-page program narrative limit).

 Program Narrative Guidelines: